Rec 4: Apocalypse: Release

 The film premiered on 9 September 2014 on the Toronto International Film Festival and screened on Sitges Film Festival on 3 October 2014.
 Entertainment One released the film 2 March 2015 on Blu-ray and DVD, the Blu-disc featured the Making-of feature "The Making of [REC] Apocalypse" in the United Kingdom.
 Sony Pictures Home Entertainment released the film on 14 April 2015 in the United States, as direct to video production.

 Reception

+Critical response

-The film received mixed reviews, with some praising the return of Manuela Velasco.
+The film received mixed-to-positive reviews, with some praising the return of Manuela Velasco.
 Spanish website ALT104 claimed that the film proves to be a worthy sequel to the franchise, but a weak way to end the series.

-The review aggregator website Rotten Tomatoes gives the film a 68% with an average rating of 5.33/10, based on 22 reviews.
+On the review aggregation website Rotten Tomatoes the film has a 68% approval rating with an average rating of 5.33/10, based on 22 reviews.
 The site's critics consensus reads, "After a lackluster third entry, [REC] 4 gets the series back on track, at least to the level of the first sequel."
+On Metacritic the film has a score of 53% based on reviews from 5 critics, indicating "mixed or average" reviews.